josephcslater/Introduction_to_Python/README.rst

 If we have time, we will learn a little Bokeh (probably not, but I can dream)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These are notes to myself... you might figure them out, you need to know how to hunt paths, though.
+These are notes to myself.
+You might figure them out, you need to know how to hunt paths, though.

 ``bokeh serve /Users/jslater/Documents/python-dev/bokeh/examples/app/taylor.py``